VinitSantani/Git-Collaboration/Git_Commands_And_Terminology.md

 Git remove <name>: Disconnects the remote from the local repository.
 Note that this will have no effect on the actual remote repository (i.e. the repository itself is not removed / deleted / etc.).
 Git rename <old-name> <new-name>: Renames the remote connection.
-Git Status: The git status command displays the state of the working directory, and the staging area
+Git Status: The git status command displays the state of the working directory, and the staging area Git Master Branch: The default branch name in Git is master .
+As you start making commits, you're given a master branch that points to the last commit you made.